Oghma-Infinium/Apostasy/README.md

         ![](https://raw.githubusercontent.com/Oghma-Infinium/Vagabond/main/images/cpu%20affinity%20example.png)

-    2. That's it, it's really that simple. **Please, please, please** do this before launching the game and whenever you update the modlist!
+    2. That's it, it's really that simple. **Please, please, please** do this before launching the game and whenever you update the modlist.

     </Details>

  3. Launch the "Play" Executable in MO2.
 The game may take several minutes to load on your first launch.
 Please be patient and **DO NOT** click the `Unlock` button on the MO2 prompt.
  4. Select the **New Game** button.
- 5. Create your character!
+ 5. Create your lovely character.
  6. **(OPTIONAL)** Refer to the different MCM options listed on the [Configuration](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/CONFIG.md#in-game-mcm-options) to adjust any MCM settings you'd like.
  7. Pick your class and talk to the little Dragon sitting on a lantern.
 If no specified start is chosen, then you will have the default start in the Helgen Inn.
- 8. Simply open the door next to him and step into the black void gazing at you
+ 8. Simply open the door next to him and step into the black void gazing at you :)

 ## Updating the modlist